-Sierra Income Corp.
-(Sierra Income) is a non-traded business development company (BDC).
-In 2019 there was a merger with Medley Capital, but for original investors who paid at or near $10.00/share for Sierra Income, there are currently significant investment losses to consider.
+Our law firm is getting calls from people that invested in Sierra Income Corporation, a non-traded business development company (BDC).
+In 2019 there was a merger with Medley Capital, income, but for original investors who paid at or near $10.00/share for Sierra Income, there are currently significant investment losses to consider.

 Many investors purchased Sierra Income and similar risky, complex, non-traded REIT investments through LPL Financial.
 We help investors nationwide.
 Please contact us at 1-800-856-3352 or email us at [email protected]